Call to get started 1-800-560-3450

 Are there any legal safeguards to protect borrowers?

-Once you open a HELOC, the lender may not terminate the plan, accelerate repayments, or change the loan terms as long as you pay as agreed.
+Once you open a HELOC, the lender may not terminate the plan, accelerate repayments, or change the loan terms if you pay as agreed.

 Read the closing papers carefully before signing.
-If the terms aren’t what you expected, don’t sign the loan.
 Ask questions or see if you can negotiate changes.
-If it’s not the right fit for you, don’t sign.

 Is a home equity line of credit right for you?

-A HELOC loan can be a good option if you don’t need a large sum upfront, know how much you’ll need to borrow or when you’ll need it.
+A HELOC loan can be a good option if you don’t need a large sum upfront, if you don’t know how much you’ll need to borrow or when you’ll need it.

-HELOCs may also have tax advantages unavailable with other loans.
-To learn more, talk to a tax adviser or an accountant.
+HELOCs may also have tax advantages.
+To learn more, talk to a tax adviser or an accountant about your situation.

 Debt-based products

-If you need a lump sum upfront, you may want to look into other types of loans, such as:
+If you need a lump sum upfront, you may want to investigate other types of loans, such as:

 • Personal loans